HOW TO BUY PROPERTY USING AN SMSF – PART 2 – THE PROCESS

 19. If applicable, the SMSF trustee should register for land tax (depending on what state you are in the rules vary, therefore legal advice should be sought).

-20. Seek advice from your Accountant/Tax Agent on whether you should register the fund for gst.
+20. Seek advice from your Accountant/Tax Agent on whether you should register the SMSF for gst.
+In the event you are purchasing a commercial property, it’s common to register the SMSF for gst.

 21. When the loan is fully paid off, the property should be transferred from the Holding Trustee to the SMSF Trustee.
-As long asthe Holding Trust deed is stamped to prove previous payment of Stamp Duty, only a nominal sum should be due to transfer the asset.
+As long as the Holding Trust deed is stamped to prove previous payment of Stamp Duty, only a nominal sum should be due to transfer the asset.
+Seek advice at this point.

 As you can see, the process is not exactly simple, but it need not be too difficult provided you proceed with care,complete each step, and, most importantly, make sure that you get the advice of an experienced SMSF specialist Financial Planner at every stage.